 So it’s time to be getting ready for pre-school or school and not everybody is looking forward to it!
-Here are 14 ideas for making the transition a little easier for our children.
+Here are 5 ways to make the transition a little easier for our children.
 I’m reading Deborah MacNamara’s book Rest, Play, Grow: Making Sense of Preschoolers (Or Anyone Who Acts Like One) which I love for its focus on relationships rather than behaviour.
 It’s all about attachment, interaction, and relationships- these are primary.
 So going to pre-school or school, whether it’s for the first time or returning after school holidays is a separation.
 And we’re creatures of attachment; not separation.
 Being at school is long separation for small children.
 Young children are primarily emotional until age 5 at the very earliest.
 Before age 5, they can only feel one thing at a time which is why they can go from rage to tears to smiles in a startling way-startling to us at least!
 It’s between the ages of 5 and 7 that they can experience mixed feelings like looking forward to going back to school and a little worried about what it will be like.
 Or excited to go to a birthday party and nervous about not knowing anyone there.
 Or feeling like saying sorry and not feeling like saying it at the same time.

 Our children need us to fill up their attachment buckets until they’re full.
 Then they can rest secure in the connection with us and make their way out into the world.
 They can’t become independent without first experiencing dependence and feeling that it’s safe to depend; knowing that we’re there for them and that we’re up to the job of taking care of them.